UWF and IHMC announce inaugural cohort for state’s first Ph.D. in Intelligent Systems and Robotics

 Robotics Open House

-To celebrate the eigth annual National Robotics Week, IHMC’s Robotics researchers will welcome the public on April 14th for an Open House event in hopes of inspiring young people to seek out careers in the fields of science, technology, engineering, and math.
+To celebrate the National Robotics Week, IHMC’s Robotics researchers will welcome the public from 3 to 8 p.m.
+April 6, 2023, for an Open House event in hopes of inspiring young people to seek out careers in the fields of science, technology, engineering, and math.
 The family-friendly event encourages scientific discovery through hands-on activities, challenges, and demonstrations while providing the opportunity to learn about robots from IHMC’s researchers and educators.

 National Robotics Week is all about celebrating the United States’ leadership in robotics technology and development and inspiring students of all ages to pursue careers in these areas.
 At Robotics Day, IHMC will demonstrate kid-friendly robotics concepts and real-world applications that inspire and amaze.